 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Office of Policy and Management, Intergovernmental Policy Division, this class is accountable for managing a staff engaged in a variety of fiscal and administrative functions, with major emphasis on municipal budget, accounting, auditing and financial management.
+In the Office of Policy and Management, Intergovernmental Policy Division or Office of Finance, this class is accountable for managing a staff engaged in a variety of fiscal and administrative functions, with major emphasis on municipal budget, accounting, auditing and financial management.
 This class is also accountable for managing the activities of distressed municipalities.

-Receives administrative direction from the Undersecretary, Intergovernmental Policy Division.
+Receives administrative direction from the Undersecretary, Intergovernmental Policy Division or other administrative

 Directs staff of the unit.